 So glad you asked this question!
 Once, I didn’t have red wine vinegar on hand when I wanted to make this recipe.
 So, I substitute 1 tablespoon of a very mild balsamic vinegar for the red wine vinegar and it worked just fine.
 You could also substitute a white wine vinegar, a sherry vinegar, or even rice wine vinegar.

-Can I still make these recipe if I don’t have a food processor?
+Can I still make this recipe if I don’t have a food processor?

 Yep.
 I’ve used an electric mixer before and it worked fine though I don’t think the Feta/cream cheese spread was quite as creamy.
 Be sure both your Feta and cream cheese are nicely softened at room temperature when you begin to blend them together so that they will incorporate more easily with the mixer.